Understanding the Types of Respiratory Protection

 Full face masks provide an improved seal and therefore improved protection compared to the half face mask.
 A full face mask covers the eyes and face which provides protection against irritating vapours, mists, and splashed chemicals.
-When converting from a half face mask to a full face mask with a P3 particulate filter, this provides 50 times more protection.
+Converting from a half face mask to a full face mask with a P3 particulate filter provides 50 times more protection.

 Reusable Filters and Cartridges

 Filters are designed to be used against specific gases and vapours.
 They are individually marked according to what vapours and/or gases they can be used against.
 There are three classifications of particulate filters – P1, P2 and P3.
 Each offers a different level of protection against particulates and airborne toxins.